Davos Klosters Ski Resort Switzerland

 Ski rentals are available in both Davos & Klosters villages.
 Receive a discount when you search & book via our Davos-Klosters Ski & Snowboard Rental page.

-A brain-snapping plethora of ski instructors, ski schools & guides earn their bread in the Davos Klosters ski resort & adjoining valleys.
+A brain-snapping plethora of ski instructors, ski schools & guides earn their bread in the Davos Klosters ski region.
 To make the choice easy, search & book via our Davos Klosters Ski Lessons & Guiding page.

 Review

-The Powderhounds last visited Davos Klosters in 2018 and are overdue for another visit next season.
-We barely scratched the surface of the region's potential due to a massive blizzard that lasted a week.
-If nothing else, we must return to see what it looks like in the sun!
+The Powderhounds first visited Davos Klosters in 2018 and returned for a long stay in February 2024.
+The ski region is so big we barely scratched the surface of the massive skiing potential and love it as a result.
 See our review & extra photos via the links in the left column (or top of page on a mobile).

 Follow Powderhounds Europe on Instagram to see where we are currently skiing.
 Follow our main Powderhounds page on Facebook to stay in touch with up-to-date info, tours, and discussions.